-PART XI, Utilities/Extension of rural fire protection districts, county service districts, and water and sewer districts. - Property formerly in SC may continue to receive utility service from a provider in SC if that person was providing the service prior to January 1, 2017.
+PART XI, Utilities/Extension of rural fire protection districts, county service districts, and water and sewer districts. - Property formerly in SC may continue to receive utility service from the provider in SC.
 A SC utility provider that provides service to a NC property under the provisions of this act is not a public utility subject to regulation by the NC Utilities Commission.
 The governing body of a district that gains territory because of the boundary certification must determine whether the residents of the newly gained territory would benefit from the services of the district, and if yes, must annex the territory to the district.
+The PCS changes the date "January 1, 2016" to "January 1, 2017".